MyRaceData/TRAKBOX/README.md

 enclosure by Polycase model SN-27

 ## Version History
+### Version 011
+This version changes the file format and file extension.
+Version 10 is the same as this version without the file format change which included a bugfix in v9 when no SD card was inserted.
 ### Version 009
 Version 8 is skipped.
 This version is the same as V7 except setup does not halt if there is no SD card
 ### Version 007